UMass Minutemen and Minutewomen

 The UMass Minutemen are the athletic teams that represent the University of Massachusetts Amherst; strictly speaking, the Minutemen nickname applies to men's teams and athletes only — women's teams and athletes are known as Minutewomen.
-The Minutemen and Minutewomen compete in NCAA Division I sports competition primarily as members of the Atlantic 10 Conference.
+The Minutemen and Minutewomen compete in NCAA Division I sports competition primarily as members of the Mid-American Conference (MAC).
+The nickname is also applied to club teams that do not participate within the NCAA structure.
 UMass is one of only 16 universities in the nation that plays Division I FBS football and Division I men's ice hockey (six of which are in the Big Ten Conference).

-The nickname is also applied to club teams that do not participate within the NCAA structure.
+The men's football team had previously competed as a football-only member in the MAC from 2013 to 2015.
+The Minutemen men's soccer program will join the Summit League in 2025 as well.
+The Minutemen men's lacrosse program will remain an affiliate of the Atlantic 10.

-History of the nickname
+History

 When athletic teams were first fielded by Massachusetts Agricultural College, the popular nickname was "Statesmen", in honor of the roles of Massachusetts statesmen in the founding of the country.
 Although "Aggies" was also used, by 1948 the school, which had changed its name to the University of Massachusetts the year before, decided a new nickname was in order.
 From the leading choices, Redmen was chosen, both for the roles Native Americans served in the history of the Commonwealth and for their "strength and fierceness in defending his lands."

 However, by 1972, Native Americans in the region were calling the choice of nickname into question for the derogatory connotations of the name.
 The administration began requesting that the name be used as little as possible, and by the end of the 1972 spring semester, the Board of Trustees chose to change the nickname to Minutemen, one of the choices that was a finalist in 1948.
 The name was chosen for its ties to the history of the Commonwealth, as the Minutemen were instrumental in the early stages of the American Revolution.
 Though there was some controversy in the 1990s over the mascot being perceived as "a symbol of oppression," the mascot has remained the Minutemen and Minutewomen.

 The school's colors are maroon and white.
 Its mascot is Sam the Minuteman, a colonial based on the Concord Minute Man's imagery.

 Teams

 A primary member of the Atlantic 10 Conference, the University of Massachusetts sponsors teams in ten men's and eleven women's NCAA sanctioned sports, with the ice hockey program competing in the Hockey East Association and men's lacrosse in the Colonial Athletic Association.

+On February 29, 2024, UMass announced it would become a full member of the Mid-American Conference starting on July 1, 2025.
+UMass's men's lacrosse team will remain in the A-10, while the ice hockey team will remain in the Hockey East; the MAC does not sponsor either sport.